Good Pair Days

 Discover Acidity in Wine

 Acidity is what keeps wine tasting fresh and vibrant.
 It gives wines a tangy, sour taste, contributing to the overall balance of a wine.
 A great way to detect the acidity of a wine is by assessing how much it makes your mouth water.
 For example, think about what your mouth does right when you enjoy freshly picked raspberries, blueberries, and blackberries.
 Does your mouth water?
-1. Domaine Canet Syrah 2023, Minervois, France (Low Acidity) The low acidity in this French red from the Minervois region makes it so approachable.
-The Syrah from Domaine Canet is a delicious, bright wine too, bursting with lifted purple fruit, violets and punchy white pepper.
-This is modern Syrah at its finest, bright and silky with a touch of grippy tannin.
+1. Raywell Grenache 2022, Clare Valley (Low Acidity) The low acidity in this easy Clare Valley red makes is very approachable.
+The Raywell wines always focus on structure and drinkability.
+This Grenache is a perfect example with cherry berry spice and soft, plush tannins.
+It's juicy, round and so easy to love, in a mode that feels like you can't stop at one glass.

 More Acid Baby!